protagolabs/NetMind-TF2/docker_test/README.md

 # Finetune_GPT2_Chatbot in Docker
-In this repo we create a docker for finetuning the [GPT2 model](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) in tensorflow-2.x
+In this repo we create a docker for finetuning the [GPT2 model](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)

 This project is developed in docker-20.10.7